ashutosh0709/Bert-Bible-Chatbot/README.md

 ############################################################################################
 * sudo su
 * cd /home/ubuntu/bible_api_rasa/docker_version/ui/static/javascript
-* vi app.js :-> Edit the first line of the file with the new public IP of the BERT machine-instance(command in vi is 'i' for insert).               exit vi by pressing escape and then ':wq'
+* vi app.js :-> Edit the first line of the file with the new public IP of the BERT machine-instance(command in vi is 'i' for insert).
+Exit vi by pressing escape and then ':wq'
 * cd /home/ubuntu/bible_api_rasa/docker_version
 * docker build -t clientapi:v1 -f Dockerfile.capi .
 * docker run -p 8002:8002 clientapi:v1